 Most bone tumors are benign, not malignant, and they can develop in any bone without the likelihood of spreading to somewhere else in the body.
 Most bone tumors develop in the bigger bones, such as the upper arm (humerus), thighbone (femur), pelvis, and shinbone (tibia) with only a few originating in other sites, such as the spine.

 Benign bone tumors are greatly influenced by hormones, which stimulate growth.
 So for that reason, the majority of bone tumors develop in children and adolescents under 20 years old.
 Many benign tumors stop growing when bones stop growing in length, which is ages 14 to 16 in girls and 16 to 19 in boys.

 Dr. Allison has extensive experience in the treatment of musculoskeletal structures, which makes him exceptionally qualified in developing appropriate treatment plans for benign growths.
-As an orthopedic oncologist, Dr. Allison has the in-depth knowledge and experience required for recommending the best solutions for benign tumor cases.
+As an orthopedic oncologist located in Los Angeles, CA, Dr. Allison has the in-depth knowledge and experience required for recommending the best solutions for benign tumor cases.
 Should you or a loved one be diagnosed with a bone tumor, get in touch with Dr. Allison in Los Angeles today by calling (310) 730-8008.Contact An Oncology Doctor

 Benign Tumor Types